Padparadscha sapphires are those sapphires that have a particular mix of orange and pink colour.

 In terms of the clarity of a Padparadscha sapphire, it is desirable to be eye clean.
 However, due to rarity some inclusions do not matter if the colour is right.
 It is also vital to bear in mind that it is those inclusions that can tell us whether a sapphire has been treated or not as many of those inclusions melt away or change their form once a sapphire has been heat treated.

 Would you rather have a clean, treated stone or a rare, slightly included untreated stone?
 It really is your personal preference.

-During a visit to Sri Lanka, we came across the above stunning Padparadscha (or Padmaraga as we like to call it).
-It is of great clarity other than a fingerprint inclusion closer to the girdle (edge) of the sapphire visible at close inspection.
+Above stunning Padparadscha (or Padmaraga as we like to call it) was mined in Sri Lanka.
+It is of great clarity other than a fingerprint inclusion closer to the girdle of the sapphire visible at close inspection.
 It has a beautiful mix of pastel pink and orange tones.
 Its pastel colour and great cut give this Padparadscha a fabulous lustre.

-Many gem suppliers have never even seen a Padparadscha sapphire in real life due to its rarity.
+Many gem suppliers have never even seen a natural Padparadscha sapphire in real life due to their rarity.
 We feel lucky to have had some in our collection.